Case Study // Strategic Revenue Ops Acquisition Integration

 No System Integration Sequence

-Three vendors (NetSuite SI, tax engine, payment processor) had no shared understanding of which system moves first, which consumes what, or where handoffs occur.
+Three vendors (ERP integrator, tax engine, payment processor) had no shared understanding of which system moves first, which consumes what, or where handoffs occur.
 Parallel motion was the default.

 Red